onnx/onnx-mlir/docs/Dialects/onnx.md

 "The linear dequantization operator.
 It consumes a quantized tensor, a scale, and a zero point to compute the full precision tensor."
 "The dequantization formula is y = (x - x_zero_point) * x_scale. 'x_scale' and 'x_zero_point' must have same shape, and can be either a scalar"
-"for per-tensor / per layer quantization, or a 1-D tensor for per-axis quantizations."
+"for per-tensor / per layer quantization, or a 1-D tensor for per-axis quantization."
 "'x_zero_point' and 'x' must have same type. 'x' and 'y' must have same shape.
 In the case of dequantizing int32," "there's no zero point (zero point is supposed to be 0)."